HimbeerserverDE/www/static/md/rsdsl.md

 and the AC doesn't send a Configure-Request of its own.

 The ISP's web portal says `Configuration: IPv4`.
-Apparently other values include `Dual Stack` and `DS Lite`, though they seem to be quite rare.
+Apparently other values include ~~`Dual Stack`~~ `IPv6/v4 public` and `DS Lite`, though they seem to be quite rare.
 According to the forums even the employees don't know what's going to be used for new contracts, but `Dual Stack` is never the default.

 Since the AC I'm connected to seems to be IPv6 capable I'm going to ask for Dual Stack to be enabled.
 Just to be safe I implemented DS-Lite.
 You never know if they stick to your orders and being prepared is certainly better than suddenly being unable to reach half of the internet.

+*Update: IPv6 is available but is disabled by default.
+See [IPv6 mit Vodafone DSL](/md/guide/vf6.md) (DE) for details.*

 [Return to Index Page](/md/index.md)